Erik Gatenholm: Current work

 Gatenholm was introduced to 3D bioprinting in 2014.
 At that time, academics and pharmaceutical companies mixed their own bio-inks in-house, and Gatenholm recognized a gap in the market.
 He co-founded CELLINK in 2016 when he was 25 years old.
 CELLINK was listed on Nasdaq First North within ten months of its founding, and sales totaled $1 million in its first year.

+Gatenholm, along with co-founder Hector Martinez, stepped down from the company in 2024 following the conclusion of external whistleblower investigation "where the company's aggressive sales culture during the years 2017-2021 was highlighted."